petaSk98/Brackify-Feedback/README.md

 ### Comments posted by the app

-Brackify uses Reddit comments as a transparent, public audit trail for all tournament activity.
-Every comment is posted under the user's own Reddit username — the app never posts anonymously.
-Before any comment is submitted, the user sees a preview and must confirm it.
-If they cancel, no comment is posted and their entries remain unchanged in draft.

-Comments are organized in a thread hierarchy to keep things clean:
+Brackify uses Reddit comments as a transparent, public audit trail.
+Comments are organized to keep the post's comment section clean.

-**Setup phase** (community mode):
+**Tournament thread** — When you set up a tournament, the app creates a dedicated thread under the post.
+All tournament-related activity is posted as replies under this thread:

-- **Community submissions thread** — top-level comment posted when the organizer enables community mode.
-All submission-related comments are grouped as replies under this thread.
+- **Community submissions announcement** — posted when community submissions are enabled.
 - **Submission comments** — posted by each user when they publish their entries.
 Lists all published entry names.
-- **Update replies** — posted under the user's own submission comment when they add, rename, or remove entries.
+- **Update and audit replies** — posted under the submitter's comment when entries are added, renamed, or removed.
-- **Audit replies** — posted under the affected user's submission comment when the organizer removes or renames a community entry (with an optional reason).

-**Tournament start:**
-- **Anchor comment** — top-level comment posted when the tournament starts, listing the organizer's entries and tournament details.
+- **Anchor comment** — posted when the tournament starts, with the organizer's entries and tournament details.

-**During and after the tournament:**
 - **Round recaps** — posted automatically after each round closes, showing all matchup results.

+**Top-level comments** — These are posted directly under the post as regular comments:

-- **Results comment** — the organizer can post a final message when the tournament ends.
+- **Results comment** — the organizer can post a personal message with final results when the tournament ends.
-- **Share my picks** — voters can share their picks as a comment, including accuracy stats.
+- **Share my picks** — voters can share their voting record and accuracy.

+Before any comment is posted under your name, you see a preview and must confirm it.
+Drafts are private — only you can see your unpublished entries, and nothing is posted until you explicitly publish.

 ---